-But what does CBD oil taste like?
+“Why does CBD oil taste like that?”

 Plants often use terpenes to attract pollinators or repel foraging animals while the plant is in flower.
 Terpenes can also play a role in a plant’s defences.
 For example, the smell of freshly cut grass is a distress signal from the plant.

 The hemp plant is rich in terpenes, including pinene, linalool, myrcene, limonene, caryophyllene, and humulene.

 “Right, but we’re just talking about scent here – not taste!”

 Wrong, sorry.
 The sensation of flavour is actually a combination of taste and smell.
 So love them or hate them – blame the terpenes.